Variable structures in M87* from space, time and frequency resolved interferometry: Methods

 The ring-parameter analysis is applied to the two crescent scenarios as well.
 The results for the recovered diameter $d$, width $w$ and orientation angle $\eta$ are shown in \cref{tab:ehtcrescentvalidation,tab:crescentvalidation}.
 Here we compare the ground truth to the analysis of the mean reconstruction, following the approach of the EHT collaboration.
 In order to propagate the uncertainty estimate of our reconstruction directly, we can extract the crescent parameters of all samples individually to obtain a mean estimate with associated uncertainty.
 The variational approximation has the tendency to under-estimate the true variance and in this case should be regarded more as a lower limit.
 For the estimation of the ring diameter we adopt the approach described in Appendix G of \cite{ehtiv} to correct the diameter for the bias due to finite resolution.
+We further discuss the recovered spatial correlation structures of the log-brightness in \cref{sec:powersp}.

 Starting with the first crescent, we recover well the diameter $d$, orientation angle $\eta$, and asymmetry $A$.
 The ground truth is within the uncertainty of both procedures.
 The width $w$ of the crescent is below the angular resolution of the telescope, so it is not surprising that we do not fully resolve it in the reconstruction.
 Both ways to calculate the uncertainty do not account for the discrepancies.
 Interestingly, all quantities, except for the orientation angle, are static in time.
 For this example, we additionally show the temporal evolution of selected points in \cref{fig:ehtcrescenttimeseries}, analogously to M87*.
 The reconstruction follows the dynamics of the ground truth, as indicated by the dashed line.